JorgeCastilloPrz/ScalaForTheImpatient/README.md

 ScalaForTheImpatient
 ====================
-Project created to learn Scala basics by resolving all the scala exercises proposed by the well known [ScalaForTheImpatient][scala-book] book.
+Project created to learn Scala basics by resolving all the scala exercises proposed by the well known [ScalaForTheImpatient](http://www.horstmann.com/scala/index.html) book.

 Developed By
 ------------